 By: Joanna Carbajal

-Ivaldi Group offers Parts Replacement as a Service (PRaaS) - a breakthrough solution for digitizing and delivering physical parts.
-We are working with leading partners across maritime, offshore and construction to deliver the Ivaldi PRaaS system, which reduces inventory, warehousing needs, delivery times and cost of logistics by sending files - not parts.
+Ivaldi Group offers Parts Replacement as a Service (PRaaS), which is a breakthrough solution for digitizing and delivering physical parts.
+We are working with leading partners across maritime, offshore, and construction to deliver the Ivaldi PRaaS system, which reduces inventory, warehousing needs, delivery times, and cost of logistics by sending files - not parts.

 Another issue involves the unavailability of obsolete spare parts, which we here at Ivaldi Group like to call “unobtainables.”
 Large and otherwise functioning systems are fully swapped because simple plastic and metal components are unavailable.
 Maersk estimates that a spare part at sea can cost as much as $5,000 to deliver.
 More frequently, spares shipped to port can typically cost as much as the original price of the part once all supply chain costs are factored in.

 Ivaldi Group’s solution: Part Replacement as a Service [PRaaS]

 In the traditional inventory-based model, an “unobtainable” broken clip on a $1,500 welding mask results in buying a completely new unit.
 With Ivaldi’s PRaaS solution, our customers can order a 3D printed plastic clip, printed-on-demand from one of our production centers located in the nearest port.
 As a result, the customer gets a 10¢ plastic clip delivered within 24 hours instead of having to buy an entirely new $1,500 mask that might take 3 to 4 weeks to be delivered.